saujanya-hue/dsai-gate/Linear-Algebra-Readme.md

 ## <a name="course"></a>NPTEL and MOOCs Courses

-Course to deepen your knowledge of Probability and Statistics:
+Course to deepen your knowledge:

 - [**"Linear Algebra Course at Khan Acadmey"**](https://www.khanacademy.org/math/linear-algebra) : Khan Academy Course